aedera/deepredmt/README.md

 Deepred-Mt is a novel method to predict C-to-U editing sites in angiosperm mitochondrial RNA.
 Given an RNA sequence consisting of a central cytidine flanked by 20 nucleotides on each side, Deepred-Mt scores if the central cytidine is edited.
-This score is computed from the sequence by extracting sequence motifs with a convolutional approach.
+This score is computed from sequence motifs automatically extracted from the RNA sequence with a multi-layer convolutional neural network.

 Source code and instructions are provided for reproducibility of the main results of "_Deepred-Mt: Deep Representation Learning for Predicting C-to-U RNA